thankful-ai/shh/README.md

 prevent re-use/memorization and forcing use of a password manager.

 Each secret is encrypted with a random AES-256 key using GCM.
-The AES key is encrypted using your RSA private key and stored alongside the secret.
+The AES key is encrypted using your RSA public key and stored alongside the secret.

 ## Security bulletins